AuthentiqID/authentiq-docs/docs/index.md

 ## Webhooks

 Create rich integrations by listening to Authentiq's [Security Event Token](https://tools.ietf.org/html/draft-ietf-secevent-token) webhooks.
-Use a webhook for instance to add new users to your newsletter easily.
+Use a webhook, for instance, to add new users to your newsletter easily.
 Coming soon.

 ## Single Sign-On